Via Agrippa

-Via Agrippa, is any stretch of the network of Roman roads in Gaul that was built by Marcus Vipsanius Agrippa, to whom Octavian entrusted the reorganization of the Gauls.
+Via Agrippa, is any stretch of the network of Roman roads in Gaul that was built in the last century BCE by Marcus Vipsanius Agrippa, to whom Octavian entrusted the reorganization of the Gauls.
 In all, the Romans built 21000 km of roads in Gaul.

 Agrippa's project

 Agrippa's network radiated from a hub at the new strategic site of Lugdunum (Lyon).
 Strabo indicated the directions, which were identified by Pierre Gros: